 A great result and a happy cat and owner.

-If you would like to know more about dealing with chronic skin issues, or have an animal with other health issues, please feel free to contact me.
+If you would like to know more about early warning signs or have an animal with chronic health issues, please feel free to contact me.

 Please note: The owner of the cat has given permission to publish this case.
 No names are used for privacy reasons.
 The photos are of the cat discussed in this case.
 I do not name the Homeopathic remedy used in this case, as prescriptions are for a particular animal.
 This case was taken in Tauranga, New Zealand.